Gluten Free Sourdough Starter

 Note: The amount of flour and water is listed by weight using both metrics and ounces.
 Metrics are listed first followed by ounces.
 Example: grams or milliliters/ounces.

-Day 1: In a medium sized glass bowl or one gallon glass container with wide mouth, blend together 113g/4 oz of superfine brown rice flour with 118 ml/4 fl oz of warm (not hot!) filtered water.
+Day 1: In a large glass bowl or one gallon glass container with wide mouth, blend together 113g/4 oz of superfine brown rice flour with 118 ml/4 fl oz of warm (not hot!) filtered water.
 Fold in bonus ingredients if using.
+If using Kombucha, remove 1 T of water and add 1 T of Kombucha to the measure cup before mixing with the flour.
 Loosely cover the bowl with a tea towel and allow mix to sit at room temperature (about 68 F/20 C).
 If your home is cooler, place bowl in a warm area such as the top of your refrigerator.
 Try not to disturb the yeast party going on for at least 24 hours.

-Day 2: After 24 hours, remove the bonus ingredients and begin feeding your starter 118 ml/4 fl oz of warm filtered water + 113g/4 oz of superfine brown rice flour every 8 hours (use 6 am, 2 pm and 10 pm as guide times.)
+Day 2: After 24 hours, remove the bonus ingredients (cabbage or grapes) and begin feeding your starter 118 ml/4 fl oz of warm filtered water + 113g/4 oz of superfine brown rice flour every 8 hours (use 6 am, 2 pm and 10 pm as guide times.)
 Stir to completely incorporate flour and water.
 Keep loosely covered and store in a warm area of your home where it will not be disturbed between feedings.
+(If you miss a feeding – don’t freak!
+It will be OK).
+Your starter may remind you of wet play-dough.

 Day 3: Follow directions for Day 2.